-Depending on the applicable tax law, equal taxable and deductible temporary differences may arise on initial recognition of an asset and liability in a transaction that is not a business combination and affects neither accounting nor taxable profit.
-For example, this may arise upon recognition of a lease liability and the corresponding right-of-use asset applying IFRS 16 at the commencement date of a lease.
+Depending on the applicable tax law, equal taxable and deductible temporary differences may arise on initial recognition of an asset and liability in a transaction that is not a business combination and affects neither accounting no taxable profit.
+For example, this may arise upon recognition of a lease liability and the corresponding right-of-use asset applying IFRS 16 at the commencement amendments are applied.
+The amendments apply to transactions that occur on or after the beginning of the earliest comparative period presented.
+In addition, at the beginning of the earliest comparative period an entity recognises: A deferred tax asset (to the extent that it is probable that taxable profit will be available against which the deductible temporary difference can be utilised) and a deferred tax liability for all deductible and taxable temporary differences Right-of-use assets and lease liabilities

 Following the amendments to IAS 12, an entity is required to recognize the related deferred tax asset and liability, with the recognition of any deferred tax asset being subject to the recoverability criteria in IAS 12.

-The IASB also adds an illustrative example to IAS 12 that explains how the amendments are applied.
+The IASB also adds an illustrative example to IAS 12 that explains how the